- Radiation Basics

 Microwaves generated in microwave ovens cease to exist once the electrical power to the magnetron is turned off (like visible light from light globes).
 They do not remain in the food when the power is turned off.
 Neither can they make the food or the oven radioactive.
 Therefore, food cooked in a microwave oven is not a radiation hazard.

 All microwave ovens have at least two safety interlock switches which stop the generation of microwaves immediately the door is opened.
 The design of modern microwave ovens is such that the microwaves should be contained within the oven, but it is still possible for some leakage to occur around the doors of certain microwave ovens.
-Generally, the required design of oven doors should restrict this leakage to a level well below that recommended by the Australian/New Zealand Standard AS/NZS60335.2.25:2002 Household and similar electrical appliances – Safety Part 2.25: Particular requirements - Microwave ovens.
+Generally, the required design of oven doors should restrict this leakage to a level well below that recommended by the Australian/New Zealand Standard AS/NZS60335.2.25:2011 Household and similar electrical appliances – Safety - Particular requirements for microwave ovens including combination microwave ovens.

 The Standard specifies a test to assess the level of microwave leakage and states that 'The microwave leakage at any point 50 millimetres or more from the external surface of the appliance shall not exceed 50 watts per square metre'.
 This Standard applies to ovens designed for domestic applications, even if used in a workplace.
 The recommended limit is conservative and includes significant safety factors, so that even leakage levels appreciably above the limit will have no known effect on human health.